5512512/Cemu-GraphicsPack-Editor/README.md

 # Cemu-GraphicsPack-Editor
-Just something I threw together
+Just something I threw together with my limited coding skills lol.

+Pull requests are welcome, help improve the application where it needs it!